osrf-migration/vrx-wiki/tutorials/Creating a Dockerhub image for submission.md

 Then run `chmod +x run_my_system.bash` to make it executable.

-* Run `gedit ros_entrypoint.bash` to create your script.
+* Run `gedit ros_entrypoint.sh` to create your script.
 Copy the following text into the file

 ```
 #!/bin/bash